JannieI/canvas-workstation-V3/src/app/roadmap.md

     - go through system and make sure things are done consistently
     - make all drag-n-drop and similar to Microsoft interface.
     - view pdf docs insides forms: see https://www.npmjs.com/package/ng2-pdf-viewer
+    - little arrow on Palette that makes it easy to rotate horison / vertical